-$A \perp B \mid S \text{ in } G$ iff $A \perp B \mid S \text{ in } (G{A \cup B \cup S})^m$
+$$A \perp B \mid S \text{ in } G$$ iff $A \perp B \mid S \text{ in } (G{A \cup B \cup S})^m$

 The intuition is that observing/conditioning on a variable creates a dependence between its parents (if it has any).
 Moralization represents this link.
 Now why the ancestral graph?
 Note that an unobserved descendent cannot produce dependencies between its ancestors (ie cannot open a path in a directed graph).
-So we can safely remove all descendents of A, B that are not in S. The descendents of S itself that are not in A, B, and all the nodes that are not ancestors of A, B, S can be removed by a similar reasoning.
+So we can safely remove all descendents of A, B that are not in S. The descendents of S itself that are not in S, and all the nodes that are not ancestors of S itself that are not in S, and all the nodes that are not ancestors of S, and be removed by a similar reasoning.
 Hence, first the graph is pruned, then dependencies between parents are added by moralization.
 Now directions on edges can be removed, because DAG's are just like undirected graphs if it weren't for the V-structures, and we have already dealt with those.